Whitetail Deer Hunting

 Our private properties have been carefully selected to offer the least amount of outside interference from roads, neighbors, other hunters, etc.

-We bait with a mixture of 65% rolled corn, 33% oats and 2% molasses.
+We bait with a our propriety mixture of deer feed which we've custom tailored over several years of field testing.
 We start the baiting program at least 4 weeks before your hunt.
 Some guests bring up their own special concoctions for their week of hunting, i.e. Sugar beets, carrots, apples, flavored powders, etc.

 Deer Seasons in the Dryden Area